MooersLab/time-blocks/README.md

 ## Wired variant for recurring events

-The wired variant demonstrates how to be more efficient when recurring events occur, such as in a writing schedule.
+The wired variant *wired.pdf* demonstrates how to be more efficient when recurring events occur, such as in a writing schedule.
-The recurring nature of these tasks hardwires them into your daily schedule, so you do not have to waste time and energy scheduling them.
+The recurring nature of these tasks bakes them into your daily schedule, so you do not have to waste time and energy scheduling them.

 ![Top of wired.pdf](images/wired.png)